SusanTLe/.github.io/reflection.md

 - What questions (if any) do you have about this assignment?
 Does this scream "time" something when you look at it?

+- For dated addition: what has been changed?
+I added info to the README.md file and also moved the code for filling in the hill color before I begin the shape for it.